How Enlightened was the Enlightenment?

 A writer who questions how ‘reason’ has been (mis-)used in science, (and in economics and politics), is Brian Easlea… He argues in Science and Sexual Oppression (1981) that the practice of science (‘natural philosophy’ especially ‘mechanical philosophy’) has been seen as a way for men to control nature – and that nature being seen as female indicates that the new science and patriarchy went hand in hand:

-Hooke and others (later Hume) use sexist language concerning nature and
+others (later Hume) use sexist language concerning nature and science: Isaac

 - some of this originates in Bacon, (p 84): the ‘experimental philosophy’ would inaugurate the ‘masculine birth of time’ – man could ‘bind her [nature] to your service and make her your slave’ ‘conquer her and subdue her, to shake her to her foundations’ – men should turn their ‘united forces against the Nature of Things, to storm and occupy her castles and strongholds’…